PavolUlicny/Local-AI-Agent/README.md

 | URL & Topic Utilities (`url_utils.py`, `topic_utils.py`) | URL canonicalization plus cosine similarity, tail turns, and topic briefs. |
 | Rebuild Logic | Detects context length errors and rebuilds prompt chains with reduced parameters. |

-Note: Robot and Assistant both use the same base model specified via `--model`, but with different temperatures and decoding parameters tailored to their roles.
+Note: Robot and Assistant can use distinct models via `--robot-model` and `--assistant-model` (for example, a smaller/faster model for planning/classification and a higher-quality one for final answers).
+If either role-specific flag is omitted, the CLI uses the configured default model for that role (both default to `cogito:8b`).

 ## Project Structure